digital-asset/daml/docs/source/daml/intro/8_Dependencies.rst

 ``8Dependencies`` contains a new module ``Intro.Asset.MultiTrade`` and a corresponding test module ``Test.Intro.Asset.MultiTrade``.

-DAR, DALF, DAML-LF, and the Engine
+DAR, DALF, Daml-LF, and the Engine
 ----------------------------------

-In :doc:`7_Composing` you already learnt a little about projects, DAML-LF, DAR files, and dependencies.
+In :doc:`7_Composing` you already learnt a little about projects, Daml-LF, DAR files, and dependencies.
 In this chapter we will actually need to have dependencies from the chapter 8 project to the chapter 7 project so it's time to learn a little more about all this.

 Let's have a look inside the DAR file of chapter 7.
 DAR files, like Java JAR files are just ZIP archives, but the SDK also has a utility to inspect DARs out of the box: